wesaymorning/react-d3-voronoi/README.md

 A left mouse button click will drop a point at the cursor position within the svg canvas.
 This will trigger a recalculation of the delaunay & voronoi diagrams.

 ### todo
-Add relative distance option for shape center.
++ Add relative distance option for shape center.
 Save points/structures to json local file.
 Move structure functions to structure files.
-Fix useCenter & useRelative in input popups
++ Fix useCenter & useRelative in input popups
+= Handle window resizing
+= polygon colours
+= complete mouse over hints
+= move copy & delete buttons